 Insurance companies that don’t discriminate by breed

-If you live in Pennsylvania, you’re lucky.
-The state prohibits insurers from discriminating against dog breeds.
-If you live in other states and you’re interested in dog-friendly homeowners insurance, consider the following companies:
+Pennsylvania is the only state that prohibits insurers from discriminating against dog breeds.
+If you live in any other state and are interested in dog-friendly homeowners insurance coverage, consider the following companies:

-These companies are not known to write homeowners insurance policies excluding certain dog breeds from coverage.
-That means you may be able to have your home insured without concern if you have a dog belonging to a breed to which other insurers deny coverage.
-However, if your dog has a history of biting, these companies still may not extend coverage due to the pet’s known history.
+These carriers are known to write homeowners insurance policies that typically do not exclude certain dog breeds from coverage.
+That means you may be able to have your home insured without concern if you have a dog belonging to a breed that other insurers would deny coverage.
+However, if your dog has a history of biting, these companies still may deny coverage due to the pet’s known history.

 How does your dog impact your insurance rate?

-Owning a dog breed on the list above can raise your insurance premiums.
+Owning a dog breed on the restricted list can raise your insurance premiums.
 Dog bites often come with high medical bills and court settlement costs.
-The III reports that the average cost an insurance company had to pay out for dog bite claims in 2019 was nearly $45,000.
+The Triple-I reports that the average cost an insurance company had to pay out for dog bite claims in 2020 was $50,425.
 Since many insurers believe restricted breeds are more likely to injure someone, they may cover their risk by charging higher premiums.

 Frequently asked questions